Null-MC/PixelGraph/README.md

 <img src="https://github.com/null511/PixelGraph/raw/master/media/OcclusionGeneration.png" alt="Occlusion-Map from Height-Map" height="140px"/>

 Allows ambient-occlusion textures to be created from height-maps as needed during publishing, or by prerendering them beforehand.
-Quality, Z-scale, step-count, and wrapping can be managed using the textures matching pbr-properties file.
+Quality, Z-scale, step-count, and wrapping can be managed using the materials properties.

 ## Installation